 I know that this will not be a positive trigger for everybody.
 But as an introvert, it was a real pleasure to be able to easily find personal time.
-I could decide to stop somewhere I liked (often in front of a dramatically beautiful scenery!) and just watch it for a little while, or longer.
+I could decide to stop somewhere I liked (often in front of dramatically beautiful scenery!) and just watch it for a little while, or longer.
 No one could interrupt these moments.

 I also remember how I was into photography during my solo trips.
 There was no one else to capture the moments for me… and I had all the time I needed to play with my camera to find the perfect setting.